 Television & Radio Advertising

 Advertising spots may be available on a local radio station.
-You may also find it possible to host a small radio segment about your area of specialty.
+You may also find it possible to host a small radio segment about your area of specialty in real estate.

 For advertising, you will need to contact the local television station to find out the costs involved and any specific procedures or formats of which you should be aware.
 If you have an idea for a segment that you feel would be relevant to the audience, you will need to “pitch” or sell the idea to the station.
 The first step is to contact the station in order to obtain information on idea submission.